The Advanced Content Marketing Principles Basic Guides Won't Tell You

 Before: “When working with potential customers, technical sales engineers can explain complex concepts in a customer-friendly way.
 They use their knowledge to explain to potential clients how the product works and its unique selling point.”

 After: “When working with prospects and leads, technical sales engineers can explain complex concepts in a customer-friendly way.
-They tap into their knowledge base to clarify the unique selling proposition and demonstrate why their solution will produce the desired results.”
+As they're experts, they can demonstrate exactly how your solution will produce desired results and what makes it unique.”

-The outcome: Variety preempts boredom and makes your copy more compelling.
-Nobody wants to read the same word over and over again.
+The outcome: Variety makes copy more compelling.
+Nobody wants to read the same word over and over.
 At best, it will make your copy look sloppy.
 At worst, it will look like keyword stuffing, which is the fastest way to appear robotic instead of a relatable, human narrator.

-As for redundant ideas, those are harder to neatly demonstrate as they often pop up throughout a piece of content rather than in the same sentence or paragraph.
+Redundant ideas are harder to neatly demonstrate as they often pop up throughout content rather than in the same sentence or paragraph.

-For example purposes, I’ve condensed redundant ideas into a paragraph:
+For example purposes, I’ve condensed redundant ideas into one paragraph:

 Before: “When pitching to investors, use data to dial up the pain and show how trends in digital adoption could cause them to go out of business if they don’t act fast.
 As an example, [insert company name] outlined the opportunity investing in digital transformation presents.
 They hit stakeholders with some pain, and then showed them how they can turn it into an opportunity.”